apreetham8106/zomato-landing-page/README.md

-# This is landing page clone
+# This is my zomato landing page clone

+## Done with first commit.

+## Set Up created here for our appln